 What is child support?

-Critically, attorneys in New York must make sure the child support order is incorporated in the divorce decree or paternity judgment.
+Critically, attorneys practicing in Upstate New York must make sure the child support order is incorporated in the divorce decree or paternity judgment.
 In most cases, the order will stipulate that the child support payments be made on a month-to-month basis.

 Am I entitled to receive child support?

-If you and your spouse have children, the “non-custodial parent” (the parent who the child does not primarily live) could be ordered to pay child support to the parent who the child primarily resides with.
+Under New York State law, if you and your spouse have children, the “non-custodial parent” (the parent who the child does not primarily live) could be ordered to pay child support to the parent who the child primarily resides with.
 Alternatively, if one parent makes much more money, the court may award child support to make sure the child is always taken care of.

 How long am I entitled to receive child support?